tonybaldwin/TclRunlog/README.md

 ## UPDATES
 -----------------------------------------------------------
+** Sat Feb 15 22:23:00 EST 2014 **

+TclRunlog will now post to a redmatrix channel.
+See author's runlog channel at https://tonybaldwin.info/channel/runlog

 ** Tue Jan 28 21:00:00 EST 2014 **
 You can now open an existing workout entry and edit it, however, you will probably want to delete the {brackets} around